Frequently Asked Questions

 - Wrexham Public Services Board

-What are the Commissioner’s Priority Areas?
+What are the Commissioner’s areas of focus?

 The Commissioner’s duty is to promote the Act and help improve well-being in Wales.
 This can cover almost every possible policy area and decision made in Wales.